-Indirect supervision promotes patient safety and proper educational practices.
-The JRCERT defines indirect supervision as that supervision provided by a qualified technologist immediately available to assist students regardless of the level of student achievement.
-"Immediately available" is interpreted as the physical presence of a qualified technologist adjacent to the room or location where the CT procedure is being performed.
-This availability applies to all areas where ionizing radiation equipment is in use on patients.
+Indirect Supervision promotes patient's safety and proper educational practices.
+The indirect supervision is defined as that supervision provided by a qualified sonographer immediately available to assist students regardless of the level of student achievement.
+"Immediately available" is interpreted as the presence of a qualified sonographer adjacent to the room or location where the procedure is being performed.
+The presence of a qualified sonographer during the repeat of an unsatisfactory image assures patient safety and proper educational practices.